adepennart/automating_before_catmaid/README.md

 RUN TEST(IF OV HAS NOT BEEN INVERTED) specify whether you would like to run a test to check if alignment will work.

+ELASTIC ALIGNMENT, Specify whether you would like to elastically align the images.

+UNORGANIZED INPUT, Specify whether you have SBEM info files present to correctly organize files for alignment.

 #### high_res.py

-Below you have the parameter menu given to you for high_res.py.
+Below you have the parameter menu given to you for high_res.py and further below the explanation for each parameter.
 ```
 low resolution directory
 high resolution directory